simbrain/simbraindocs/src/docs/network/synapses/index.md

 Loose synapses are represented by a colored semicircle.
 The size of the semicircle is proportional to how far the synaptic strength is between 0 and its upper or lower bound.
 The exact strength can be determined by lingering over a synapse or double-clicking on it.
 The color of a synapse represents whether the strength is: greater than 0 (red), less than 0 (blue), or equal to 0 (white).
 The last case represents, as it were, the absence of a weight.
 These conventions can be adjusted in the **preference dialog**.

+**Excitatory synapse**: a weight with a positive value corresponds to an excitatory synapse.
+When these synapses are activated the post-synaptic neuron is more likely to fire, they "heat things up," as it were.
+An excitatory synapse is one which releases excitatory neurotransmitters, which bind to channels post-synaptically which cause currents that lead to an increase in the post-synaptic voltage potential.
+AMPA synapses are a common type of excitatory synapse.
+Excitatory synapses are shown as red discs in Simbrain.

+**Inhibitory synapse**: a weight with a negative value corresponds to an inhibitory synapse.
+When these synapses are activated the post-synaptic neuron is less likely to fire, they "cool things down," as it were.
+An inhibitory synapse is one which releases inhibitory neurotransmitters, which bind to channels post-synaptically which cause currents that lead to a decrease in the post-synaptic voltage potential.
+GABA synapses are a common type of inhibitory synapse.
+Inhibitory synapses are shown as blue discs in Simbrain.

+**Zero synapse**: a weight with a value of 0 is a way of mathematically representing the absence of a connection.
+In Simbrain this is currently represented as blue, inhibitory.

 <!-- TODO --> Add Image

 ## Common Synapse Properties